deeppavlov/dream/response_selectors/convers_evaluation_based_selector/README.md

-# Data Labelling
+# Labeled Data

-Use data_labelling.py script to label data.
+Labeled data is located in `response_selectors/convers_evaluation_based_selector/labeled_data/`.

+To label more data you can use data_labelling.py script.
 It takes `dialog_id` from http://ec2-3-90-214-142.compute-1.amazonaws.com/admin/conversation/
 and `save_dir` (should be labeled_data/ folder) as an input.
 It provides console interface to label the data for quality measuring for response selector.